eelnimeiry/module-21/README.md

 # Installation & Database SetUp
-You must execute npm init to create your package.json file in order to utilise this app.
+To use this app, you must run npm init to build your package.json file.
-* To use the programme successfully, the following Npm dependencies must be installed: The package.json file contains the necessary dependencies.
+* The programme requires the installation of the following Npm dependencies in order to function properly: The required dependencies are contained in the package.json file.
-* You must establish a cluster on Mongodb Atlas in order to correctly install the database.
+* To install the database properly, you must create a cluster on Mongodb Atlas.

-Run "npm start" to make the port available to Mongoose.
-This application is set up on Heroku.
+To make the port accessible to Mongoose, run "npm start".
+This programme is configured for Heroku.